Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week11.md

 ---

-## Week X Sync tool for static website hosting

-### Pre-Requisites
+## Pre-Requisites

-- Publicly accessible bucket that was created via `./bin/cfn/frontend`
+- A publicly accessible bucket that was created via `./bin/cfn/frontend`
 - Cloudfront distribution that was created via `./bin/cfn/frontend`
+---

 ### Create Build scripts